There are several erectile dysfunction causes that inhibit the strength or ability of a man to get an erection. We list the most common causes.

 Obesity is another lifestyle factor that often causes ED.
 Apart from putting extra strain on the joints and important organs like the heart, obesity can damage the blood vessels that feed the penis with blood.

 Obesity can also lower testosterone levels.
 This on its own can be enough to keep a man limp.
+You can make arrangements with your doctor to have your testosterone levels checked.

 Smoking isn’t just damaging to the health, it can also be ruinous to a man’s sex life.
 The tar and chemicals tobacco smoke contains can damage the lining of the blood vessels.
 This impairs blood flow to the penis meaning it cannot get enough blood to become engorged.